Why Is Weight Gain During Your Second Pregnancy Different From The First?

 Image: Shutterstock

-Follow some tips to take extra prenatal care and minimize the risks for pregnancy complications during your second pregnancy.
+Follow some tips to manage weight gain during the second pregnancy, take extra prenatal care, and minimize the risks of complications (5) (6).

-• Eating a balanced diet rich in whole foods, lean proteins, fruits, and vegetables is essential for maintaining a healthy weight.
-If you are slightly above the recommended weight, a dietitian can recommend a balanced diet plan for overweight pregnant women.
+• Include whole foods.
+Eating a balanced diet rich in whole grains, low-fat dairy products, lean proteins, fruits, and vegetables is essential for maintaining a healthy weight.
+It is best to avoid crash dieting and calorie counting while pregnant.
+If you are slightly above the recommended weight, a dietitian can recommend a balanced diet plan for overweight pregnant women

 protip_icon Quick tip